MoralisWeb3/Moralis-JS-SDK/.changeset/friendly-tips-eat.md

 '@moralisweb3/evm-api': patch
 ---

 Corrected TypeScript definition of the `maybe()` method.
-This influences on a few EVM types.
+This affects on a few EVM types.